tamaralein/Udacity_Data-Scientist_Project/README.md

 I uploaded one Jupyter Notebook where I analyzed the questions listed above.
 It is structured as follows:

-- Importing Packages (Standard packages like matplotlib, numpy etc.)
+- Business Understanding
-- Loading The Dataset (from: https://www.kaggle.com/datasets/airbnb/seattle/data) and Taking a First Look
+- Data Understanding (Data from: https://www.kaggle.com/datasets/airbnb/seattle/data) and Taking a First Look
-- Deriving three interesting questions about the dataset
-- Cleaning and Preparing the data (Creating three adjusted dataframes for every question)
-- Analyzing the data and answering the questions
+- Data preparation
+- Evaluation of results
-- Conclusion
+- Summary

 Markdown cells were used to assist in walking through the thought process for individual steps.